 In St Pancras at the lunchtime service the seats are in a circle and the minister moves round the circle to distribute the bread and wine.
 The monthly early morning service in St Pancras follows the Book of Common Prayer, with no music and we stand to receive the bread and wine.

-Meeting point is an informal act of worship, lasting about an hour, which is generally led by a member of the Parish rather than an ordained minister.
+Crossing Place is an informal act of worship, lasting about an hour, which is generally led by a member of the Parish rather than an ordained minister, and replaces the informal Meeting Point.
 It does not include Holy Communion.
-We usually sit in a horseshoe arrangement to make any discussion easier, and we often include material from sources outside the Church of England, such as the Iona Community.
-The service includes readings from the Bible (and occasionally from other sources) prayer for others as well as ourselves, usually one hymn, and either an opportunity for discussion or a period of meditative silence.
-Each Meeting Point is unique, however.
+The nature and structure of this act of worship will develop over time, but we expect to make use of art and poetry as well as discussion.
+We are likely to include material from sources outside the Church of England, such as the Iona Community.
+The service will include readings from the Bible or other sources, prayer for others as well as ourselves, some music, and either an opportunity for discussion or a period of meditative silence.
+Each Crossing Place is unique, however.